greenimpala/backbone-list/README.md

 ## Serializing For Storage

 You can call `toJSON()` on any model to generate a JSON representation.
-In turn with the `List` model's `deserialize()` method you can save the lists state and reconstruct an instance in the future.
+In turn with the `List` model's `deserialize()` method you can save the lists state and reconstruct a fresh instance.

 ```js
 var model = new List();